directus/directus/docs/guides/sdk/getting-started.md

 #### The `logger` API

 This API is optional and currently only used for debugging the `realtime()` features.
-This will default to the `Console` however in environments where this isnt shipped you can overwrite this with any logger.
+This will default to the `Console` however in environments where this isn't shipped you can overwrite this with any logger.

 ### Polyfilling